I suspect if you’re a child of the 70/80s like me, I bet you remember pressure cookers.

 - Start by finely chopping the celery, carrot, and shallot, and frying for a few minutes in some olive oil, in the bottom of the pan over a high heat.

-- Add half a pint of miso soup or stock, and put the lid on the pressure cooker.
+- Add half a pint of miso soup or chicken stock to your soup, and put the lid on the pressure cooker.
 Set to 12lb pressure and bring up to the boil.
 Once the pressure is high enough, turn down the heat under the pan.

 - After 10 minutes, release the pressure, and take the lid off the pan.
 Drop in 2 bundles of noodles, and stir over a low heat for 3 minutes.

 And there you have it.
-Thai chicken soup perfection, in under 15 minutes!
+The most simple, delicious chicken soup recipe – perfection, in under 15 minutes!

 Thanks to Prestige for providing me with a pressure cooker for the purposes of this review.
 All cooking successes are my own, and entirely down to dumb luck.